EECS 376: Foundations of Computer Science

 The University of Michigan

 An introduction to Computer Science theory, with applications.
 Design and analysis of algorithms, including paradigms such as divide-and-conquer and dynamic programming.
 Fundamentals of computability and complexity -- learn to identify what problems a computer cannot solve at all, what problems are unlikely to be efficiently solvable, and how to apply approximations to such problems.
 Introduction to randomness in computation, including how algorithms can benefit from randomness and how to analyze randomized algorithms.
 Applications of computational hardness to cryptography, including specific algorithms that are essential to the internet.
-Syllabus

-Welcome to EECS 376, Spring 2024!
+Welcome to EECS 376, Fall 2025!

 More details in the syllabus.

-Calendar Open Regular Calendar Open OH Calendar
+Calendar Regular Calendar OH Calendar OH Schedule

 Schedule

-Day # Material and Readings in Notes Deadline Optional Readings*
+Day # Material and Readings in Notes Deadline

 Design and Analysis of Algorithms

-Wed 8 May L02 Divide and Conquer 1 MM: 2.3, 3-3.1, 3.2.1 (Mergesort)
+Wed 27 Aug L02 Divide and Conquer 1

-Discussion D01 Review: Proofs, Asymptotic Notation, Induction
+Discussion D01 Review: Asymptotic Notation, Proofs, Induction

-Thu 9 May L03 Divide and Conquer 2
+Wed 3 Sep L03 Divide and Conquer 2

 HW1